Justwhittaker/MusicHub/README.md

 * dnspython - Project description. dnspython is a DNS toolkit for Python.
 It supports almost all record types.
 It can be used for queries, zone transfers, and dynamic updates
 * favicon - also known as a · shortcut icon, · website icon, · tab icon, · URL icon, or · bookmark icon, is a file containing
 * Flask - Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries
-* flask-paginate - is a simple paginate extension for flask which is reference to will_paginate, and use bootstrap as css framework.
+* flask-paginate - is a simple pagination extension for flask which is reference to will_paginate, and uses bootstrap as css framework.
 * Flask-pymongo - The Flask-PyMongo extension provides a low-level API
 * heroku - a free based server to host test projects and educational sites, live hosting also available at Additional costs
 * pymongo - PyMongo is a Python distribution containing tools for working with MongoDB, and is the recommended way to work with MongoDB from Python